Signal visualization

 -

-You cannot export the plot to CSV directly, but you can export its signal data using the To CSV block .
-To do this, put the To CSV block on the output of the desired model signal and in the File name block parameters set the name of the future CSV file (untitled.csv by default).
+You cannot export the graph to CSV directly, but you can export its signal data using the block To CSV.
+To do this, set up a block To CSV to output the desired model signal and in the parameter File name In the block, specify the name of the future CSV file (untitled.csv by default).
 The CSV file will be saved in file browser Engee under the specified name.

 -